hsny91/watsonx.ai-demo/README.md

 # IBM watsonx.ai Labs

-Welcome to the official learning hub for **IBM watsonx.ai**.
+Welcome to the learning hub for **IBM watsonx.ai**.
 This repository contains a growing collection of hands-on labs designed to help you **experiment, build, and deploy** with IBM's enterprise-ready AI platform.

 ---